bharath4013/Internship_Program_Manager/README.md

-# Internship Program Management Application
+# Internship Program Manager Application

 - Efficiently capture and track internship program details with this application.
 - Easily manage intern information, create and edit batches, and ensure seamless integration of trainers.